-SCHEDULE 14A PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.)
+SCHEDULE 14A PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO. )

-Filed by the Registrant \boxtimes
+File ed by the Registrant ⊠

-Filed by a Party other than the Registrant \Box
+File ed by a Party other than the Registrant $\square$

-Check the appropriate box:
+Che eck the appropriate box:

-- ☑ Preliminary Proxy Statement
+Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- □ Definitive Proxy Statement
+$\boxtimes$ Definitive Proxy Statement

-- □ Definitive Additional Materials
+Definitive Additional Materials

-- □ Soliciting Material under §240.14a-12
+Soliciting Material under §240.14a-12

+CHICKEN SOUP FOR THE SOUL ENTERTAINMENT, INC.

+CHICKEN SOUP FOR THE SOUL ENTERTAINMENT, INC. (Name of registrant as specified in its charter)

+·

+·

-(Name of registrant as specified in its charter)
+Pay (Name of registrant as specified in its charter)

-(Name of person(s) filing proxy statement, if other than the registrant)
+Pay 🗵 (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant)

-Payment of Filing Fee (Check the appropriate box):
+, (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) rment of Filing Fee (Check the appropriate box):

-- \boxtimes No fee required. - □ Fee paid previously with preliminary materials. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+NOTICE